Choosing the Appropriate Automation Approach

 Distribute code — Use a macro.
 You can deploy macros by copying a macro's project files to the new location.
 There is no setup or registration, but users of your macro must click the Tools menu, point to Macros, and then click Load Macro Project to start using them.
 You can also send a macro as text for use by others.
 For more information, see How to: Record Macros.

 Distribute a compiled application — Use either an add-in or a wizard, or an application that uses the automation interfaces.
 Add-ins, wizards, and other applications that use the automation interfaces protect your intellectual property through compilation.
 However, to distribute them, you must use a deployment project or some other form of setup.
 For more information, see How to: Create an Add-In or Walkthrough: Creating a Wizard.

 What programming language do you want to use to develop your automation application?

 Other languages — You can create add-ins and wizards by using the IDTExtensibility2 interface and the IDTWizard interface.
 You must be able to implement a CoCreate-able COM object in the programming language.

 Does the task require user input?

-Simple input — A add-in, or wizard is suitable.
+Simple input — A macro, add-in, or wizard is suitable.